Chris Flexen

-Christopher Flexen Jr. (born July 1, 1994) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
-He previously played in MLB for the New York Mets and in the KBO League for the Doosan Bears.
+Christopher John Flexen (born July 1, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Seattle Mariners, Colorado Rockies, Chicago White Sox, and Chicago Cubs, and in the KBO League for the Doosan Bears.

 Amateur career

 Flexen attended Newark Memorial High School in Newark, California where he was the quarterback of the school's football team and made the varsity baseball team as a freshman.
-His outstanding ability in two sports led to him earning his nickname "Flex”.
+His outstanding ability in two sports led to him earning his nickname "Flex.”
 Flexen initially committed to play college baseball for the Arizona State Sun Devils but was drafted in the 14th round of the 2012 Major League Baseball draft by the New York Mets and was lured away from his commitment by a $375,000 signing bonus.

 Professional career

 New York Mets

 Flexen spent 2012 with the Kingsport Mets, where he posted a 1–3 win–loss record with a 5.63 earned run average (ERA) in seven games.
 Flexen returned to Kingsport for the 2013 season, where he was 8–1 with a 2.09 ERA in 11 starts.
 In 2014, Flexen played for the Savannah Sand Gnats, where he was 3–5 with a 4.83 ERA in 13 starts.
 Flexen underwent Tommy John surgery in 2014.
 Flexen spent 2015 with Savannah, the Brooklyn Cyclones, and the GCL Mets, where he posted a combined 2.42 ERA in 12 games between the three clubs.
 In 2016, he pitched for the St. Lucie Mets where he was 10–9 with a 3.56 ERA in 25 starts.
 The Mets added him to their 40-man roster after the 2016 season.
-Flexen started 2017 with St. Lucie, and after posting a 2.13 ERA there while striking out over a batter per inning in 3 starts, he was called up to the Binghamton Rumble Ponies on May 31.
+Flexen started 2017 with St. Lucie, and after posting a 2.13 ERA there while striking out over a batter per inning in three starts, he was called up to the Binghamton Rumble Ponies on May 31.